 The scaling layer contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.
 Here the minimum and maximum scaling method has been set.
 Nevertheless, the mean-standard deviation method would produce very similar results.

 Here two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.

 The first layer has five inputs and three neurons.
 The second layer has three inputs and one neuron.
 Hyperbolic tangent and linear functions are the activation functions for the first and second layers.
 These are the default values we will be using as a first guess.

 The figure above shows the resulting network architecture.

 The fourth step is to select an appropriate training strategy.
 It is composed of two parameters:

 The normalized squared error divides the squared error between the outputs from the neural network and the targets in the data set by a normalization coefficient.
-If the normalized squared error has a value of 1, then the neural network predicts the data 'in the mean', while a value of zero means the perfect prediction of the data.
+If the normalized squared error has a value of 1, then the neural network predicts the data ‘in the mean’, while a value of zero means the perfect data prediction.
 This error term does not have any parameters to set.

 The L2 regularization is applied to control the neural network’s complexity by reducing the value of the parameters.
 A weak regularization weight is applied here.

 The learning problem can be stated as finding a neural network that minimizes the loss index.
 That is, a neural network that fits the data set (error term) and does not oscillate (regularization term).

 The neural network is trained to obtain the best possible performance.
 The next table shows the training history.